-The Board Audit Committee carried out its function through its meetings with management, internal auditors, independent external auditors, advisers and others, where appropriate.
+The Board Audit Committee fulfilled its responsibilities through meetings with management, internal auditors, external auditors, advisors, and other relevant parties, as appropriate.

-The Audit Committee Charter provided for the committee to hold at least four (4) regular meetings a year, with the authority to convene special meetings, when deemed required.
+As outlined in the Audit Committee Charter, the committee is required to hold a minimum of four (4) regular meetings annually, with the authority to convene special meetings as necessary.

-In 2023, four (4) meetings were held via videoconferencing.
-The attendance of the committee members is indicated below:
+In 2024, the committee conducted four (4) regular meetings and one (1) special meeting.
+The attendance record of committee members is provided below: